AitijhyaModak/QR-code-component/README.md

 # QR Code Scan Page

-An aesthetic QR Code scan landing page created using HTML and CSS
+An aesthetic QR Code Scan landing page created using HTML and CSS.

 ## Built Using